bqsgwys/KARMA/KARMA_Reference.md

 ### creating keywords dictionary

 - Target keywords already exist in `analysis/keywordExtraction/dict.json`.
-Could be replaced by user-desired keywords.
+Could be replaced by user-defined keywords.

 ### keywords matching

-- Configure the configuration file `analysis/config.js`.
+1. Configure the configuration file `analysis/config.js`.
   - `infoPrefix` should be the directory containing the info data.
   - `infoList` should be the filename of the info data files.
   - `dataList` should be the directories containing the text-files of papers.
-- Run `node index.js` to generate the `result.json` in root directory of the project.
+2. Run `node index.js` to generate the `result.json` in root directory of the project.
 Network is required.

 ### visualization